Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-05-21] One paper, 'BoostViT: Booth-Serial Skipping and Tunable Scaling for Vision Transformers', has been accepted to IEEE TCAS-I🎉!

 [2025-05-21] One paper, 'A Resource-Efficient Algorithm-Hardware Co-Design Towards Semi-Supervised Neurological Symptoms Prediction', has been accepted to IEEE TIM🎉!

 [2025-04-04] One paper, 'A 6.78 MHz Multiple-Transmitter Wireless Power Transfer System with Integrated Coupling Coefficient Sensor', has been accepted to IEEE VLSI Technology and Circuits 2025🎉!